avyboy/aresmush/tutorials/basic-config.md

 Try connecting to it via your favorite MUSH client.
 Use the same hostname and port number you used in the server info configuration (e.g. mygame.somehost.com 4201).

-> Note: The game will only stay running until you hit CONTROL-C or close down your connection.
+> Note: The game will only stay running until you hit CONTROL-C, close down your connection, or hit the inactivity timeout.
 This is a quick test, and not the usual way you run Ares.
 Hit CONTROL-C to stop it when you're done.

 If your game doesn't start, review the database.yml and server.yml files in game/config to ensure they're correct.
 If none of that helps, see [Getting Help]({{site.siteroot}}tutorials/getting-help.html).